 The spirit of Halloween decor has overtaken me; I invited my neighbors to a Halloween Celebration Pumpkin Painting Party at the pool.
 (Rain came and moved it indoors.)
-I furnished the pumpkins and paint and made some great snacks with Mars Candies, 7UP, and Hawaiian Punch to keep the energy up.
+I furnished the pumpkins and paint and made some great snacks.
 Each guest was challenged to use the candy bars in a creative way to decorate their pumpkins!

 I love Halloween Celebrations.
 I racked my brain for ways to have a unique, fun Halloween-themed party for several of my neighbors.
 You know I love to get everyone together for craft afternoons.
 So I decided that a fun time would be to paint some cute pumpkins for our Halloween decor.
-And, of course, I will be creating spooky good Halloween recipes featuring Mars Candies Mixed Miniatures and M&M’s, plus some colorful Halloween Punch with Fruit Juicy Red Hawaiian Punch and 7UP.
+And, of course, I will be creating spooky good Halloween recipes featuring Mars Mixed Miniatures candy bars and M&M’s, plus some colorful Halloween Punch.
 The invitations say it all…

 Here is a quick video of the entire experience.
 It looks amazing in full screen mode!!

-I gathered paint pens, glue, embellishments, Mars candy Mixed Miniatures and some cute and scary face patterns.
+I gathered paint pens, glue, embellishments, candy bars and some cute and scary face patterns.
 I set them all on a table and the washed pumpkins on their chairs.
 I challenged each artist to include some of the wrapped candy bars in their pumpkin design.
 As you can see from the photos, I went all out with the decor for the party.
 Remember, I call it POSH!!!
 So I chose a black and white damask theme with orange pumpkin accents.
-The beautiful fabric used throughout is vinyl that you can pick up in your Walmart fabric department for $2.98 per yard!!!
+The beautiful fabric used throughout is vinyl.

 Decadent Gourmet Salted Caramel Candy Apples

 Oh, and I can’t forget the food.
 These delicious giant apples are a great Halloween dessert and so much fun to create.
-Making them with my favorite Mars candies is a yummy twist to add to your Halloween recipes.
+Making them with my favorite candy bars is a yummy twist to add to your Halloween recipes.
+You can find bags easily in the Fall.
 I offer three options here.
-Some are coated with caramel and some are coated with chocolate before applying the Mars candies.
+Some are coated with caramel and some are coated with chocolate before applying the candies.

 24-Snickers minis (chopped)